Note

 [3215550199] |

-Token filters will filter out or modify the tokens generated by the tokenizer.
+Token filters modify or filter out the tokens generated by the tokenizer.
 One common use of a token filter is to lowercase all characters using a lowercase token filter.
-Another common use is filtering out stopwords such as the
+Another common use is filtering out stopwords, such as the

 , and